How To Remove Pool Scale and Stains

 For extra pool scale prevention, analyze your pool water with the Langelier Saturation Index to measure your pool water’s propensity to scale based on five known variables.
 The math is a bit complicated, but Pentair makes it easy with the Pentair LSI Calculator.

 For help with proper water balance or resolving ongoing balance issues, bring a sample to your local Leslie's store for a free 10-point water test.
 Leslie's AccuBlue® water testing system precisely measures all aspects of your pool's chemistry and provides you with a detailed plan of action to resolve existing problems and prevent future staining and scaling issues.

-If you are truly committed to a practically stain-free pool, these guidelines will give you the best chance of reducing the conditions where pool scale and stains can occur.
-A clean, well-balanced pool and a quality stain and scale product can go a long way towards keeping your pool surfaces pristine.
+If you are truly committed to a stain-free pool, these these tips — and the practical solutions offered by the experts at Leslie’s — will give you the best chance of reducing the conditions where pool scale and stains can occur.
+A clean, well-balanced pool and a quality stain and scale prevention and removal products can go a long way towards keeping your pool surfaces pristine.

 If you have any other questions about removing or preventing stains and scale in your pool, we can help!
 Stop by your local Leslie's today.